uhawaii-system-its-ti-iam/hashicorp-vault-docker-image/README.md

 # Security and Configuration

+## Set Up the Vault
-## Create the Unseal Key and the Root Token

-And also open the vault.
+Create the Unseal Key, the Root Token, and open the vault.

     docker exec -it vault sh
     vault operator init
     vault operator unseal <Unseal_Key>

+The vault must be unsealed before the UI will be operational.

 ## Access Vault via the Web Interface